Introduction -what is a director’s loan account?

 - The repayment of a previous director’s loan to the company.

-A director loan can be quite a complex area.
-If you would like an accountant that is knowledgeable in subjects such as this, please have a read of how to change your accountant.
+A director loan is quite a complex area.
+If you prefer an accountant who has knowledge in subjects such as this, please read how to change your accountant.

 Tax effect 1 -P11D item -National Insurance for the company and income tax for the employee

-Such a loan to the director is a benefit in kind, and you need to report these on the PAYE year-end form P11D.
+Such a loan to the director is a benefit in kind, and you must report these on the PAYE year-end form P11D.
 The employer must work out the `beneficial loan interest’ on any director loan.
-This will then need reporting on form P11D.
-Any benefits in kind also need reporting on your Self-Assessment tax return each year.
+You should also report this on form P11D.
+In addition, you must also report any benefits in kind on your Self-Assessment tax return each year.

-The beneficial loan interest is the interest the borrower has not paid the employer.
+The beneficial loan interest is the interest the borrower has not yet paid the employer.
 This interest is the taxable benefit in kind.
 You can use the interest rate that HM Revenue & Customs (HMRC) publish.
-The current rate of interest that is in use is 2.5%.
-You will also need to report the loan interest benefit on your Tax Return.
-Depending on your other personal income, you will pay personal tax on the benefit at either 0%, 20% or 40% or 45%.
+The current director’s loan interest rate in use is 2.5% and you must also report the loan interest benefit on your Tax Return.
+Dependent upon your overall personal income, you will pay personal tax on the benefit at either 0%, 20% or 40% or 45%.

-Furthermore, the employer needs to pay Class 1A National Insurance (NI).
-This is calculated at a rate of 15.05% on the same calculated interest.
-The Class 1A NI is payable just once per year.
+Furthermore, the employer will pay Class 1A National Insurance (NI).
+We will calculate this at a rate of 15.05% on the same calculated interest and the Class 1A NI is payable just once per year.
 It is due by 19 July after the previous 5 April.